qdu-bioinfo/PM_CNN/README.md

 The cophenetice distance matrix is obtained by using the cophenetic function in the R package ape.
 The related software can be downloaded to the official website, or please contact my e-mail.

-R script (Get cophenetic distance):

-It should be noted that the input and output paths must be absolute paths.

 ```
 usage: PM_CNN/code/get_distance_matrix.R parameter1 parameter2 parameter3